Sunday, May 31, 2026

 6th Generation Era is the SWEET SPOT of Third-Party Titles

 If you're a lover of many third-party titles, you might want to think about getting a GameCube, PS2 or the original Xbox.
-But if you are a part of the community that prefers to play these games on modern platforms and want to buy them digitally, there might be some good news for you because maybe you don't have to buy one of these systems at all.
+But if you are a part of the community that prefers to play these games on modern platforms and want to buy them digitally, there might be some good news for you, because maybe you don't have to buy one of these systems at all.
 But before we get to that, let's address the history and state how the 6th generation era of gaming has come to this point.

-First and foremost, if you go back to the part when SEGA has shifted to being a third-party AAA developer following the commercial failure of the Dreamcast to release games on non-SEGA platforms like Bandai Namco, Capcom, Square Enix and a bunch of others before them, it came with a whole brand new company that stepped up into the gaming ecosystem, Microsoft, who would then create the first Xbox console that would be aptly named the Xbox.
+First and foremost, if you go back to the part where SEGA has shifted to being a third-party AAA developer following the commercial failure of the Dreamcast to release games on non-SEGA platforms like Bandai Namco, Capcom, Square Enix and a bunch of others before them, it came with a whole brand new company that stepped up into the gaming ecosystem, Microsoft, who would then create the first Xbox console that would be aptly named the Xbox.
 I said to myself, "It sucks that the Dreamcast had to fail miserably because of the eye of the storm being the PS2's launch SEGA was in" and it wasn't a convincing one.
 In fact, the PS2's launch got so overwhelming, it was reported Sony would humiliate SEGA as a console manufacturer, allowing them to demote themselves into a third-party developer.

 Following Microsoft's step up into the gaming industry upon SEGA's shift to a third-party software business, SEGA has released a compilation of SEGA GT 2002 and Jet Set Radio Future for the original Xbox and Super Monkey Ball for the GameCube as launch titles for both systems.
 Then they released a brand new Sonic title, Sonic Heroes, which would be their first original Sonic title since the business shift to being a third-party developer.
 However, while our speedy blue lad may have gone third-party so that his games would release on non-SEGA platforms, he was not the only mascot that did it.